paulinedussart/learn-react/README.md

-//how create a new repo
+// How create a new repo

 mkdir new_folder
 cd new_folder